-Max Ginsburg’s paintings are in many museums and private collections throughout the country, including The Butler Institute of American Art (Youngstown, OH), The New Britain Museum of American Art (New Britain, CT), The Museum of Illustration at The Society of Illustrators (New York City), The Hospital Workers Union 1199 (New York City), as well as other public institutions.
-He has been exhibiting his fine art since 1953, but from 1980 through 2004 he primarily painted illustrations commissioned by major publishing companies.
+paintings are in museum and public collections throughout the country, including The Butler Institute of American Art (Youngstown, OH), The New Britain Museum of American Art (New Britain, CT), The Museum of Illustration at The Society of Illustrators (New York City), the Salmagundi Club (New York City), the Art Renewal Center (Port Reading, NJ), and the Martin Luther King Jr. Labor Center 1199 (New York City), as well as in other institutions and private collections.

 The artist has exhibited extensively both nationally and internationally.
 Recent shows include solo exhibitions at FEI Art Museum (Yokohama, Japan), The Florence Academy of Art (Jersey City, NJ), Dacia Gallery (New York City), and ArtRage — The Norton Putter Gallery (Syracuse, NY), as well as retrospective exhibitions at the Salmagundi Club and The Butler Institute of American Art, respectively.
 In 2011, Ginsburg published the book Max Ginsburg: Retrospective.